Summary: How much does it cost to build a house in Tennessee and finish the basement? How do you add a basement entrance door?

 Because so many people want to know the cost of a finishing a basement, I am including that as an option in this cost to build a house example.
 You will be amazed at how much the cost per square foot of the entire house drops when you add the basement area!

-Elegant round columns dress up this three bedroom, three bath, southern country porch design.
-Its classic irresistible styling makes it perfect for almost any neighborhood.
+Round columns dress up the front porch on this 3 bedroom, 3 bathroom southern country house.
+Classic styling makes it perfect for almost any neighborhood.
 The large vaulted family room, enormous country kitchen and its 452 square foot bonus area make this home feel so much more spacious than one might expect of a 2097 square foot design.

-Using this “shape” on the Cost to Build Calculator for the Nashville, TN area, I came up with $307,298 for an owner/builder.
-That’s an approximate cost of $146.54per sq. ft.
+Using this “shape” on the Cost to Build Calculator for the Nashville, TN area, I came up with $377,687 using a General Contractor (home builder).

-Note: The cost of this Emergency Basement Door is not included in the "Cost to Build"
+Note: The cost of Emergency Basement Doors is not included in this cost to build example.

-Here is an example of a "Emergency Basement Door” from Bilco:
+Here is an example of an “Emergency Basement Door” from Bilco

 Basement Door - Ultra Series from Bilco: Satisfies IRC 2006 Building code requirements for emergency egress in finished basement areas.